sozip/sozip-spec/sozip_specification.md

 1. The offset section MUST contain exactly ``(uncompress_size - 1) /
    chunk_size`` (floor rounding) entries, each of size ``offset_size`` bytes.

-2. Each entry is a uint64 expressing the offset in the uncompressed stream at which a compressed chunk starts.
+2. Each entry MUST be a uint64 expressing the offset in the uncompressed stream at which a compressed chunk starts.
 The offset of the first compressed chunk MUST be omitted, as always 0.